felipeflorencio/Swift-Snippets/README.md

 <details>
 <summary>Foundation</summary>

-Colletion of helpers functions for Foundation API's and the way to use in your project.
+Collection of helpers functions for Foundation API's and the way to use in your project.

 Can be just a class or a extension, variable, function, you can chose what is the best for your implementation / need.

+Link to the folder: [link](Foundation)

 - `Date formatter*`: snippet for you set the formatter that you want for you date string, has a default value or even you can set your own;
 - `Computed variable inside extension using associated object*`: snippet for you be able to add computed variables inside extension using associate object;
 - `Delay operation*`: snippet for you to easy delay operations using the block syntax or even implement using the protocol implementation;
 - `Array extension, secure get item*`: snippet for secure retrieve a item from array already validating if item is there and if so return, otherwise return nil;
-- `Create a full copy of any object that inhehiret from NSObject*`: snippet that make easy clone any object, this will create a totally new object with new address in memory;
+- `Create a full copy of any object that inherit from NSObject*`: snippet that make easy clone any object, this will create a totally new object with new address in memory;

 </details>

 <details>
 <summary>UI</summary>

-Colletion of UI most used code that you will need.
+Collection of UI most used code that you will need.

 All the files / class has some kind of comment and help according to the need and if need.

 <details>
 <summary>Helpers</summary>

-Colletion of helpers functions for things related to view in general and the way to use in your project.
+Collection of helpers functions for things related to view in general and the way to use in your project.

 Can be just a class or a extension, variable, function, you can chose what is the best for your implementation / need.

+Link to the folder: [link](UI/Helpers)

 - `Load view controller programmatically at start*`: snippet for you set programmatically which will be the root view controller when loading your app;
 - `Load NIB according to the view controller file*`: snippet for you load your nibs just using the view controller name and access a function that will return the nib, without need to set the bundle or path;